-This Coffee Liqueur Flan Recipe is a flan for grownups, I absolutely loved the combination of flavors, and you will too!
+This coffee flan is a flan for grownups, it's easy to make, and I absolutely loved the combination of flavors, and you will too!

 This post is sponsored by Kahlúa®

 This is a blog that straddles many different "worlds".
 Something that is perfectly symbolized by a coffee flan recipe, a recipe that we have added as a dessert suggestion to our holiday menu, especially for our readers who celebrate Thanksgiving.

 Each spoonful is a pleasure for the senses, from the marbled golden caramel color to the aroma and flavor of coffee to the creaminess of this rich Kahlua flan.

 Coffee.
 If you know me, you know I love coffee, and this flan has just enough to get the taste of coffee, without overpowering it.
 If you're daring, and no kids will be at the table, a hint of coffee liqueur makes this an otherwordly treat.

 You can bake this in a regular baking dish or cake pan, or make them into individual servings by using smaller ramekins.
 I prefer the former because it is just easier to clean afterward.

 For these photos, I used a 9-inch bundt mold [Amazon affiliate link].
 It makes it prettier.

 Unlike our other flan recipes, in this one I have simplified the method twofold: I have used whole eggs instead of only egg yolks, and we are using a blender instead of whisking by hand.

 If you don't have a blender, whisk by hand and sieve to remove undissolved egg parts.